Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Conclusion

 \section{Conclusion}

-We presented \name, a novel AllReduce algorithm for topologies with bi-directional links that completes in $\log_3 n$ steps while reducing congestion by a factor of three compared to existing latency-optimal approaches.
-By leveraging the additional communication port available at each node, \name increases the communication distance per step by a factor of three, thereby shortcutting the ring and accelerating AllReduce completion to traditional algorithms like Swing or Recursive Doubling.
-We formally proved the correctness of \name and derived latency, bandwidth, and transmission-delay lower bounds for state-of-the-art AllReduce algorithms.
-We further evaluated \name across a wide range of ring and multidimensional torus topologies, demonstrating consistent performance improvements in latency-bound regimes and substantial advantages on power-of-three networks.
-Depending on dimensionality, network size and parameter, this holds up to 32MiB message sizes.
-These properties make \name particularly well suited for emerging high-dimensional torus-based GPU and accelerator clusters, such as TPUv4.
+We presented \textsc{Trivance}, a novel AllReduce algorithm for direct-connect topologies with bidirectional links that completes in $\log_3 n$ steps while reducing congestion by a factor of three compared to existing latency-optimal approaches.
+By leveraging the additional communication port available at each node, \textsc{Trivance} increases the communication distance per step by a factor of three, thereby shortcutting the ring and accelerating AllReduce completion relative to traditional algorithms like Swing or Recursive Doubling.
+We formally proved the correctness of \textsc{Trivance} and derived latency, bandwidth, and transmission delay lower bounds for state-of-the-art AllReduce algorithms.
+We further evaluated \textsc{Trivance} across a wide range of ring and multidimensional torus topologies, demonstrating consistent performance improvements in latency-bound regimes and for 3D tori.
+Depending on dimensionality, network size, and network parameters, these improvements persist up to 32\,MiB.
+These properties make \textsc{Trivance} particularly well suited for emerging high-dimensional torus-based GPU and accelerator clusters, such as TPUv4.

 Our work opens several avenues for future research.
-In particular, we believe that the \name approach can provide significant performance improvements on most network topologies with multiple ports per node.
-It will be interesting to explore these, for AllReduce but also for other Broadcast based collectives.\\
+In particular, we believe that the \textsc{Trivance} approach may also improve performance on other multiport network topologies, including reconfigurable networks, where reducing the number of communication steps can lower reconfiguration overhead~\cite{juerss2026bruck}.
+Exploring this direction for AllReduce and other collectives remains future work.\\

 \textbf{{ Acknowledgments}}